 Feedback on your performance and overall ranking will not be released by the University.
-Information regarding applicants and their applications is confidential and will not be released to an advocate of the applicant, whether family or friends.
+Information regarding applicants and their applications is confidential and will only be released to the applicant or their agent.
 No appeals on behalf of an applicant will be considered.